Taiwan Railway Bento

 Taiwan Railway Bento (台鐵便當 (Táitiě Biàndāng)) are a type of ekiben (bento boxed meals) manufactured and distributed on Taiwan Railway at major railway stations and in train cars.
-It is estimated that, with five million boxed meals sold per annum, the annual revenue from bento distribution is 370 million NTD (approx. US$10 million).
+It is estimated that, with five million boxed meals sold each year, the annual revenue from bento distribution is 370 million NTD (approx. US$10 million).

 History

 During the Japanese era, train passengers either dined at a dining car or opted for an ekiben.
 However, ekiben boxes were only available at stations, not in train cars.

 Under the Chinese Nationalists' rule from 1945 onwards, a variety of private catering services sprang up as railway transportation gained popularity.
-These services were then integrated by the Taiwan Railway Administration in 1960, gradually shaping the major source of revenues of the administration other than transport itself.
+These services were then integrated by the Taiwan Railways Administration in 1960, gradually shaping the major source of revenues of the administration other than transport itself.

 On 9 Jun 2000, the pork chop bento, which had been discontinued for 32 years, reappeared in public on the Railways Festival.
 The originally-estimated one thousand boxes to be sold turned out to be a sales of over 90 thousand due to their popularity.

 On 26 Feb 2015, Keikyu Corporation, a Japanese rail operator, sold Taiwan Railway Mealboxes as a promotional event.